Cecca/big-data-course/docs/index.rst

-..
-Big Data course documentation master file, created by sphinx-quickstart on Wed Dec  6 13:50:57 2017.
+Big Data course
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Big Data course's documentation!
 ===========================================

+This document describes the setup for the project to be done for the Big Data course.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   admin_setup
+   starting_cluster

 Indices and tables